victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 ```
 This is very useful if you can organize your data into folders that are meaningful to the captioning task, either manually, or with a classifier.

 * `title_and_tags_from_metadata_json` Adds the title and tags from a metadata.json file in the same folder as the image to the prompt.
-This is useful if you have a metadata.json file in each folder with the images.
+This is useful if you have a metadata.json file in each folder with the images that applies to all the images in that folder.
 The metadata.json file should look like this:
 ```json
 {
     "title": "A photograph of John Smith",